hoekslbe/389_h4/README.md

 1. Project Goals/System Definition:

 A client and a server make up the system.
 The server stores and operates on a cache object when information is requested by the client.
 Both processes can occur on a single machine or between designated client and server machines.
-To measure the performance of the system in the most isolation, we are evaluating the system by testing it on an individual machine acting as both client and server.
+To measure the performance of the system in isolation, we are evaluating the system by testing it on an individual machine acting as both client and server.
+Our system is single-threaded.
+If it were multithreaded, we would probably choose to test it over a network, to decrease the chance of the single CPU becoming overloaded in passing to and from itself over many threads.

 2. System Services:
-The server should be able to perform a number of operations on the cache object it manages if the client connected to it makes a request.
+The server establishes a socket after parsing the command line requests, and then listens for connections.
+When data is received through rcv() as a cstring, it is converted to an HTTP request using the HTTP_utilities functionality so that the verb can be parsed, and the request is then handed to a helper function which handles the cache operations expected from that request verb.
 The following requests are accepted as HTTP messages:

    - GET /key/k: Returns a JSON tuple to client with { key: k, value: v } pair (where k is the resource in the request, and value is the appropriate value from the cache), or an error message if the key isn't in the cache.